ExaModelsPower.jl: A GPU-Compatible Modeling Library for Nonlinear Power System Optimization: Benchmarking Results

 The \gls*{mp}\gls*{opf} with storage cases are generated by building on the multi-period cases described above.
 We place storage devices at the buses with largest 10\% active power load within the network.
 The energy rating of each storage device is set as 1.5 times the power demand of the given bus, loosely based on the ratio of 1.27 currently observed in CAISO \cite{department_of_market_monitoring_2024_2025, california_iso_gross_2023}.
 The ratio of energy rating to charge and discharge rating is specified to match the test parameters used in \cite{geth_flexible_2020}.
 This setup is chosen to demonstrate a basic test case that implements storage modeling, and is not intended to represent realistic conditions.
 Because no negative generation costs are used, no complementarity constraints are enforced, and cases for which every solver failed were also dropped from the summary figures for \gls*{mp} with storage benchmark results.
 For both setups, we used a 900-second wall-clock time limit.

-\Cref{Summary of MPOPF Benchmarking} presents the benchmark results for the MPOPF cases with and without storage. \Cref{Mp speedup} depicts the speedup achieved by different solvers as problem size increases for the MPOPF without storage.
+\Cref{Summary of MPOPF Benchmarking} presents the benchmark results for the MPOPF cases with and without storage. \Cref{Mp speedup} depicts the speedup achieved by different solvers as problem size increases for the MPOPF without storage. \Cref{Mp compare} presents the speed of various solvers as a factor of the fastest solver across cases.
 The results for the \gls*{mp}\gls*{opf} benchmarking are summarized as so: (1) Due to the time limit, \gls*{gpu} solvers have much higher success rate than CPU solvers, particularly for large instances.
 Furthermore, within the given time limit, large-sized cases with storage are only solvable using \gls*{gpu} solvers.
 (2) Adding storage decreases the amount of cases that any solver can solve, especially for large cases at high tolerance.
 A large portion of these failures arise from max wall time violations.
 (3) \gls*{gpu} solvers achieve nearly 2 orders of magnitude speedup for the largest instances that are solvable on CPU in the given time limit.
-(4) At both tolerances, multi-thread CPU parallelism via ma86 provides substantial speed-ups over the single-threaded solver Ipopt with ma27.
-(5) LiftedKKT and MadNCL.jl exhibit larger constraint violations compared to the other solvers.
+(4) \gls*{gpu} solvers generate the fastest solution for approximately two-thirds of cases.
+(5) At both tolerances, multi-thread CPU parallelism via ma86 provides substantial speed-ups over the single-threaded solver Ipopt with ma27.
+(6) LiftedKKT and MadNCL.jl exhibit larger constraint violations compared to the other solvers.